-The overrepresentation of up-regulated cell division genes suggests that MRC proliferation was occurring in the gill of seawater acclimating fish.
-Though short term (e.g., 5 hours) acclimation to a hyper-osmotic environment is characterized by the transformation of freshwater- to seawater-type MRCs (Hiroi et al., 1999), long term (i.e., days to weeks) acclimation involves an increase in the number of MRCs (McCormick et al., 2001; Evans et al., 2005; Hwang and Lee, 2007).
-In the Atlantic salmon gill, the seawater isoform $ATP1\alpha 1b$ occurs in separate MRCs than its freshwater counterpart, ATP1\alpha1a (McCormick et al., 2009).
-Considering that seawater acclimation in salmonids entails elevated $ATP1\alpha 1b$ expression (Richards et al., 2003; Mackie et al., 2005; Bystriansky et al., 2006; Nilsen et al., 2007; Larsen et al., 2008; Madsen et al., 2009; McCormick et al., 2009), and that tissue samples were collected 10 days after transfer to seawater, it is plausible that the enrichment of up-regulated cell division genes could reflect the proliferation of $ATP1\alpha 1b$ -type seawater MRCs.
-However, gill epithelium is composed of many different cell types, and pavement cells, which have a limited role in ionoregulation, comprise most of the epithelial surface area (> 90%), followed by MRCs (< 10%) (Wilson and Laurent, 2002; Evans et al., 2005).
-Therefore cell division gene enrichment is also likely evidential of the proliferation of other cell types (see Wilson and Laurent, 2002).
-For instance, iNOS, which may have a role in hypo-osmoregulation, localizes to small cells buried deep within gill filaments (Ebbesson et al., 2005).
-Enhanced expression of the methionine cycle, specifically, methionine adenosyltransferase, is also regarded as essential in regulating cell cycle turnover rates (Lin et al., 2014), which complements the results from this study (Fig. 5).
+Considering that seawater acclimation in salmonids entails elevated ATP1α1b expression (Richards et al., 2003; Mackie et al., 2005; Bystriansky et al., 2006; Nilsen et al., 2007; Larsen et al., 2008; Madsen et al., 2009; McCormick et al., 2009), and that tissue samples were collected 10 days after transfer to seawater, it is plausible that the enrichment of up-regulated cell division genes could reflect the proliferation of $ATP1\alpha 1b$ -type seawater MRCs.
+However, gill epithelium is composed of many different cell types, and pavement cells, which have a limited role in ionoregulation, constitute most of the epithelial surface area (>90%), followed by MRCs (<10%) (Wilson and Laurent, 2002; Evans et al., 2005).
+Therefore, cell division gene enrichment is also probably evidential of the proliferation of other cell types (see Wilson and Laurent, 2002).
+For instance, iNOS, which may play a role in hypoosmoregulation, localizes to small cells buried deep within gill filaments (Ebbesson et al., 2005).
+Enhanced expression of the methionine cycle, specifically methionine adenosyltransferase, is also regarded as essential in regulating cell cycle turnover rates (Lin et al., 2014), which complements the results from this study (Fig. 5).
 Enrichment of up-regulated genes related to cell division GO categories has also been described for other teleosts: cell-cycle regulation in sea bass (Boutet et al., 2006), cellular processes in tilapia (Tine et al., 2008), and cell-cycle in goby (Evans and Somero, 2008).

 GO analyses suggest that the repression of developmental gene expression may be related to increased osmoregulatory stress.
-Overrepresentation of down-regulated genes was confined to a GO branch related to development (i.e., multicellular organismal development, system development, developmental processes, anatomical structure development, multicellular organismal process, and organ development).
-This appears paradoxical since cell division is integral to organ development and thus these processes would be expected to exhibit some congruency in expression.
-However, cellular turnover driven by senescence and apoptosis can occur independently of development (Pellettieri and Alvarado, 2007), while development necessitates cell division.
-Given that stress response genes were also up-regulated and overrepresented, we hypothesize that the stress induced by hyper-osmotic conditions may cause a repression of developmental gene expression.
-This would have to be temporary, however, perhaps until gill tissue and other ionoregulatory organs have transitioned to an optimal ionexcreting state, because the seawater phase of salmonid ontogeny is typically characterized by heightened growth rates.
-Repression of developmental gene expression may liberate energy for the transition of osmoregulatory tissues toward an ion-excreting state, as the metabolic demand of hypo-osmoregulation can be high, ranging from < 4% in cuthroat trout (Oncorhynchus clarkii clarkii) (Morgan and Iwama, 1999) to 30% in rainbow trout (Rao, 1968), and 20% of gill metabolism in Atlantic salmon (McCormick et al., 1989).
-To our knowledge, there are no data on the metabolic demands of hypo-osmoregulation in Arctic charr, although our hypothesis suggests that the cost would be high.
-The current study may have captured the transition period in gill physiology when hyper-osmoregulatory cells are being ablated prior to the metabolic machinery of hypo-osmoregulatory cells being fully activated.
+Over-representation of down-regulated genes was confined to a GO branch related to development (i.e. multicellular organismal development, system development, developmental processes, anatomical structure development, multicellular organismal process and organ development).
+This appears paradoxical because cell division is integral to organ development and thus these processes would be expected to exhibit some congruency in expression.
+However, cellular turnover driven by senescence and apoptosis can occur independently of development (Pellettieri and Sánchez Alvarado, 2007), while development necessitates cell division.
+Given that stress response genes were also up-regulated and over-represented, we hypothesize that the stress induced by hyperosmotic conditions may cause a repression of developmental gene expression.
+This would have to be temporary, however, perhaps until gill tissue and other ionoregulatory organs have transitioned to an optimal ion-excreting state, because the seawater phase of salmonid ontogeny is typically characterized by heightened growth rates.
+Repression of developmental gene expression may liberate energy for the transition of osmoregulatory tissues towards an ion-excreting state, as the metabolic demand of hypo-osmoregulation can be high, ranging from <4% in cut-throat trout (Oncorhynchus clarkii clarkii)